 - Pagan God Caught in River by Fisherman Confirmed as Being up to 4,200 Years-old and Unique

-12 o’clock on the Pagan Festival Wheel: The Winter Solstice (Yule)
+12 o’clock on the Pagan Wheel of the Year: The Winter Solstice (Yule)

-2 o’clock on the Pagan Festival Wheel: Imbolc (Disablot, Brigid’s Day, and Candlemas)
+2 o’clock on the Pagan Wheel of the Year: Imbolc (Disablot, Brigid’s Day, and Candlemas)

 Imbolc comes at the first signs of spring.
 At this time, the supply of food from the previous harvest is running low.
 This holiday is of great importance for not only a successful new farming season but also to ensure the earth supplies enough food for people to make it until the next harvest.